Massachusetts Life Sciences Center Grant To Help Expand Opportunities for Current, Future Merrimack Students

 The Shared Instrumentation and Research Facility (SIRF) is not the only addition to Palmisano Hall that will enhance life sciences education at Merrimack College.

-Thanks to a $750,000 grant from the Massachusetts Life Sciences Center, Merrimack College will fund a state-of-the-art life sciences training center on the second floor of Palmisano, providing the tools, curricula and real-world opportunities to give current and future undergraduate students a head start in their career aspirations.
+Thanks to a $750,000 grant from the Massachusetts Life Sciences Center, Merrimack College will fund a state-of-the-art life sciences training center on the third floor of Palmisano, providing the tools, curricula and real-world opportunities to give current and future undergraduate students a head start in their career aspirations.

 “Undergraduate students having an opportunity to gain experience using these instruments will be unique,” explained Jimmy Franco, associate dean of the School of Arts and Sciences.
 “Most students don’t get hands-on use with these types of instruments until they are at the graduate level or until they are already in an industry job.”